-- [Last message type]: type of message last transmitted by the device. - Trend message: Trend messages are transmitted once a day at the set time of transmission. - Event message: Event messages are transmitted when an episode has been detected.
-They usually contain a subcutaneous ECG. - Event messages are transmitted only if transmission is activated for the corresponding episode type: [Parameters] \rightarrow [Diagnostics/Home Monitoring] \rightarrow [Transmission] - Test message: The message was triggered using the programmer and the [Send test message] function. - [Message created on]: time of the last message.
+- Last message type: type of message last transmitted by the device - Trend message: Trend messages are transmitted once a day at the set time of transmission. - Event message: Event messages are transmitted when an episode has been detected.
+They usually contain an SECG.

+Event messages are transmitted only if transmission is activated for the corresponding episode type: Parameters \rightarrow Diagnostics/Home Monitoring \rightarrow Transmission

+- Test message: The message was triggered using the programmer and the Send test message function. - Message created on: time of the last message